Back to blog

 What to do Monday morning

-If you're building something and you've defaulted to the legacy sequence (data, CRUD, dashboard, agent-on-top), the work is to change the order in which you build, not to refactor what's there.
+If you've defaulted to the legacy sequence (data, CRUD, dashboard, agent-on-top), change the order in which you build, not what's there.

-- Pick the role.
-Whose work are you actually trying to extend?
+1. Pick the role.
 A site controller, a planner, a quality engineer.
 Not "the company."
 A specific person with specific concerns.

-- Map the dimensions.
+2. Map the dimensions.
 What does that person worry about, in named scopes?
 Margin protection, schedule risk, supplier reliability.
 Three to seven, usually.
-Each one is a beat the agent will own.

-- Locate the data each dimension needs to reach.
-This is where the legacy warehouse comes in.
+3. Locate the data each dimension reaches.
 The dimension knows what to ask for; the warehouse knows where it lives.
 The graph between them is the work.

-- Identify the triggers.
-What event in the world should cause the agent to speak without being spoken to?
+4. Identify the triggers.
+What event should cause the agent to speak without being spoken to?
 A margin under plan.
 A schedule slipping.
-A supplier missing a commit date.
-Triggers turn dimensions from passive scopes into active ones.
+A supplier missing a commit.
+Triggers turn passive scopes into active ones.

-- Build the surfaces last.
-A canvas for the human to interact with.
+5. Build the surfaces last.
+A canvas.
 An email when the variance lands.
 A weekly digest.
-Surfaces materialize on demand, against the dimensions you've already built.
-The dashboard is a fallback, not a foundation.
+Surfaces materialize on demand against the dimensions you've already built.